eamonnk/TestRepo/docs/HOL-Feature_Flag_for_Web_Applications/README.md

 }
 ```

 **Step 10.** Now we want to conditionally display a block of code relating to the new feature.
-Navigate to AddPhoneNumber.cshtml
+Navigate to `PartsUnlimited\src\PartsUnlimitedWebsite\Views\Manage\AddPhoneNumber.cshtml`

 Find the following line of code in the same file (**AddPhoneNumber.cshtml**), located at line 20.